-The feeding of the five thousand—a miracle attested in all four gospels—tells us far more than the fact that Jesus was a marvelous miracle-worker.
-Martin Collins shows that it also reveals Christ's compassion on those who hunger, as well as His ability to teach vital lessons to His disciples—lessons we, too, can learn.
+The feeding of the 5,000 tells us far more than that Jesus was a miracle-worker.
+It also reveals Christ's compassion on those who hunger, plus His ability to teach.

-David C. Grabbe: Because of how precious time is, God wants us to make the most of the Sabbath, that time that is transcendentally better than the rest of the week.
-Thus, in His providence, He gave us the Preparation Day, which sets the stage so that we can properly receive the gift of the Sabbath. ...
+God, in His providence, gave us the Preparation Day, which sets the stage so that we can properly receive the gift of the Sabbath—His holy time.

 Sometime in their Christian lives, many people hit a plateau in their growth and go little further.
 Have we have overlooked the simple principle of "ask and it will be given" spoken by Jesus in the Sermon on the Mount?